wandb/docs/docs/guides/artifacts/ttl.md

 run.log_artifact(artifact)
 ```

-The code snippet above sets the TTL policy for the artifact version to 30 days.
-In other words, the artifact version is deleted by W&B in 30 days.
+The code snippet above sets the TTL policy for the artifact to 30 days.
+In other words, the artifact is deleted by W&B shortly after 30 days.

 ### Set or edit a TTL policy after you create an artifact
 Use the W&B Python SDK to define a TTL policy for an artifact that already exists.